- What is a recommendation engine?

-Наve you ever wondered how does Amazon exactly know what kind of product you need and show you the selection of the most attracting options?
+Наve you ever wondered how Amazon exactly knows what kind of product you need and show you the selection of the most attractive options?
 Or how can Netflix figure out what kind of movies or series you might be interested in watching?
-Finally, how does Facebook suggest you “people you might know” and you know the majority of them?
+Finally, how does Facebook suggest you "people you might know," and you know the majority of them?
 All of this goodness is achieved through the intricate recommender systems that gather user information, study it, and turn into an immersive and engaging user experience.

 Every user produces a lot of information that, if utilized correctly, can be used to amplify their experience, deepening the relationship between the user and the service by suggesting what the user might need or want at this given moment.